DiegoMarcia/ES-ETH/README.md

 The last line is due to unretrieved addresses for contracts object of `CALL` operations.

 ## Shortcomings
-- As stated before, results retrieved from Etherscan gets saved in a temporary file, but not re-used for following executions.
+- As stated before, results retrieved from Etherscan get saved in a temporary file, but not re-used for following executions.
 This is annoying.
 - No _Gas_ consumption is taken into account.
 Therefore, no _Out-of-Gas_ exceptions are detected;
-  - Not decrementing Gas means need cycle detection is needed: **ES-ETH** follows a quite naive approach, interrupting the current execution path as soon as a loop is detected.
+  - Not decrementing Gas means cycle detection is needed: **ES-ETH** follows a quite naive approach, interrupting the current execution path as soon as a loop is detected.
 This leads to the missing of various accesses to Storage.
 - Several instructions are not implemented, their execution is simulated by a symbol being put on stack:
   - SHA3 (the most needed by far, used by dictionaries and dynamic-size arrays)
   - EXTCODESIZE